 - Collecting financial data by inquiring management and other employees

 - Understanding the processes and policies of the organisations

 - Analysing all types of financial documents, including account balances or classes of transactions

 Work for: financial companies, research institutes, public and private agencies

-Economic consultants study economic and statistical data in a certain area of specialisation, such as finance, labour, agriculture, etc., and complete various studies regarding economic phenomena and possible scenarios.
+Economic consultants study financial and statistical data in a certain area of specialisation, such as finance, labour, agriculture, etc. They also complete various studies regarding economic phenomena and possible scenarios.

 Economic consultants are in charge of:

-- assessing economic damages, analyse intellectual property and antitrust violations
+- Assessing economic damages, analysing intellectual property and antitrust violations

-Work for: any type of company, public sector
+Work for: any type of company, in the public sector

 A financial manager is a person who assists the leading managers of all departments within a company and makes sure the organisation reaches its financial goal.